Bayern routs Mainz 4-0 to start Oktoberfest celebrations | FOX Sports

 Mainz, the last side to beat Bayern at home in March 2016, at no stage looked like doing it again.

-Thomas Mueller claimed his first goal of the season after 10 minutes, though Arjen Robben provided a decisive deflection to take it past goalkeeper Rene Adler.
+”We were never 100 percent satisfied the last few weeks.
+It was obvious there was room for improvement, and today we had a game where we performed better on the pitch, perhaps a bit more like a team,” said Thomas Mueller, who claimed his first goal of the season after 10 minutes, though Arjen Robben provided a decisive deflection.

-Adler made two good saves in succession to deny Robben and then Arturo Vidal from the rebound, but it was only a matter of time before the lead grew.
+Goalkeeper Rene Adler made two good saves in succession to deny Robben and then Arturo Vidal from the rebound, and Kingsley Coman missed an open goal by striking the crossbar, but it was only a matter of time before the lead grew.

 Robben scored minutes later, a rare goal with his right foot after Joshua Kimmich sent him through.
 The Dutch winger ran to the sideline to celebrate with substitute Franck Ribery, suggesting Tuesday’s frustration was over.
 Ribery had thrown his jersey at the dugout after he was taken off against Anderlecht, and Robben had sharply criticized the team’s performance.

-Despite the home side’s dominance, however, it remained 2-0 at the break.

-Five minutes into the second half, Lewandowski slid in at the far post to meet Mueller’s cross.
+Five minutes into the second half, Lewandowski slid in to meet Mueller’s cross.

 The Polish striker wasn’t satisfied with that, claiming his second of the day with a brilliant header inside the far post with just over 10 minutes remaining.